-After a difficult time travelling Morocco as a single Mum with 3 kids, I was really eager for us to have a positive experience as a family.
+After a challenging time driving around Morocco (as a single Mum with 3 kids), I was really eager for us to have some downtime and do something relaxing but fun.
 After hearing about Hammams (a traditional Moroccan bath) I knew we had to try one.
-Here’s how you can book on too.

 A Moroccan Hammam In Marrakech

 Not many hammams are keen on children and with gender segregation, it would be a girls vs boys experience.
 I wanted us to enjoy the experience together like we did in the thermal baths of Hungary.

-Just by chance we walked down a side street in the Medina and saw a sign advertising “ISIS, a spa dedicated to families“.
+Just by chance (oh how lucky we were) we walked down a side street in the Medina and saw a sign advertising “ISIS, a spa dedicated to families“.

-Whilst in Marrakech, we took to wearing our most dirtiest clothes and walking boots at all times so when my husband suggested we just walk in to see what it was like, I did baulk a little!
+Whilst in Marrakech, we took to wearing our dirtiest clothes and walking boots at all times so when my husband (who joined us for week 4) suggested we just walk in to see what it was like, I did baulk a little!
 Couldn’t we just ring and make a good impression on the phone?
+We really did look very terrible and I was embarrassed.

 Following the signs and meandering the back alleys of Marrakech, we found the spa and walked in.
 What a haven of cleanliness and beauty in comparison to where we’d been walking & how we were feeling.

 We were invited to sit in the seating area with a steaming glass of delicious mint tea whilst we considered the menu.